noglass/Picord.js/README.md

 **There is absolutely no permission checking for commands and direct root shell access is available!**

 # Aliases
-Aliases allow you to easily bind commands to simple, single word commands.
+Aliases allow you to easily bind shell commands to simple, single word commands.
 `example-aliases.txt` is a basic example of a few aliases I use.
 If you use `motion`, you can configure it to run shell commands for certain events like detecting motion or saving a picture/video.
 Using webhooks, you can easily send messages from the shell like so: